akokash99/photobook/README.md

 ## Architecture

 The Photobook app is built using React for the frontend and Firebase for backend services.
-Here's a high-level overview of the architecture:
+Here's a high-level overview of the architecture :

 ```mermaid
 graph TD